“Pocket Change” x MANDO SAENZ

 Saenz’s first two albums were often sharp-eyed studies in wanderlust and self, and while Studebaker picks up the torch, it carries it differently.
 His need to keep moving is now its own safe haven, and the fluidity or even duality of identity is a salve instead of a threat.

 “I’ve been happy, I’ve been sad, I’ve been lucky, I’ve been unlucky.
 I’ve been spoiled, and I’ve also been whatever the opposite of spoiled is,” Saenz says.
-“Maybe I’m just getting to the age where I feel more comfortable talking, indirectly, about what I’ve been through.”
+“Maybe I’m just getting to the age where I feel more comfortable talking, indirectly, about all of that stuff that most everyone can relate to.”

-Five co-writers—Kim Richey, Shelly Colvin, Ryan Beavers, Wade Bowen, and Justyna Kelly—contribute to five songs on the album, while the other seven songs are all Saenz.
+The songwriting on Studebaker shines because Saenz took the time and the chance to evolve.
+Five co-writers—Richey, Colvin, and Bowen, along with Ryan Beavers and Justyna Kelly—contribute to five songs, while the other seven songs are all Saenz.

 “Breakaway Speed,” co-written with Richey and featuring her harmonies, beautifully chronicles a breakup with a toe-tapping pop melody.
 Fiddle in tow, “Tall Grass” swings through a classic boy-begs-girl-for-a-chance storyline, with a twist.
 “It kind of has a criminal element,” Saenz says.
 “I feel like there’s a little of that in me.
 I’ve never broken the law or been in jail, but I think there is a little bit of that criminal element inside of a lot of people.”